Ballr0g/scheduler-comparison/README.md

 We also need to send the Loca-Lola cancellations in the FAILED status to yet another topic in case they have the ELIGIBLE_FOR_REFUND flag set to true in the order_refunds table.

-WildFruits needs a customization in comparison to general flow: it should set the operations in the CANCELLED status to the ERROR status because we aren't supposed to handle cancellations but our spooky monolith keeps putting them in the table sometimes, so we have no choice other than to patch it in our system.
+**WildFruit flow** requires a customization in comparison to general flow: it should set the operations in the CANCELLED status to the ERROR status because we aren't supposed to handle cancellations but our spooky monolith keeps putting them in the table sometimes, so we have no choice other than to patch it in our system.
+Such operation must not be sent to the Notification Platform.

 - There are 5 merchants:
   - Tiny Mistress, a luxury tier clothing manufacturer primarily targeting ladies of all ages
   - SungSam, a smartphone manufacturer
   - Sonic Boom, a mass-market speaker reseller
   - Loca-Lola, a worldwide famous soft fuzzy drinks manufacturer, **one of the large merchants**
-  - WildFruits: a partner marketplace which reuses our infrastructure for its operations, **the second large merchant**
+  - WildFruit: a partner marketplace which reuses our infrastructure for its operations, **the second large merchant**
 - There are multiple order statuses:
   - PAID: the order has been successfully paid by the client
   - DELIVERED: the order has been successfully delivered by a specially trained buff pigeon